-Majority of helicopter operations take place in heavily forested areas.
-Majority of work in heavily forested areas involve tree felling.
-Therefore, majority of helicopter pilots are savvy with a chainsaw.
+The majority of helicopter operations take place in heavily forested areas where the felling of trees is often required.
+Therefore, it is often helpful if pilots are familiar in chainsaws and their operation.
 That is why we have made this Chainsaw Safety and Tree Felling Course part of our Pilot Preparedness Program.

 The first day of this two-day course begins in a classroom setting where our experienced instructors review the storage, upkeep, mechanics and safety practices of chainsaws.
 Students are also familiarized with how to identify tree types and their best usage, properly fell, prune and buck the wood yielded from their cut.